How Persistence and Medical Partnership Impact Diagnosis

 I am a complicated rare disease patient.
-Not only do I have 2 rare diseases and am potentially developing a third, but whenever I have a new medical condition, it never fails to take several months to diagnose.
+Not only do I have two rare diseases, but I am also potentially developing a third.
+Whenever I have a new medical condition, it never fails to take several months to diagnose.

 Sometimes, it gets to the point where I will second guess myself, even medically gaslight myself.
 But even in these moments of self-doubt, the one thing I do not allow myself to do is give up on getting answers about unexplained, recurring new symptoms.

-This is partly due to my stubbornness and control issues to believe that everything has been tried, everything has been explored.
-And my disbelief that there isn't something that can at least make my new symptoms manageable even if they are not curable.
+his is partly due to my stubbornness and control issues leading me to believe that everything has been tried, everything has been explored.
+It also stems from my disbelief that there isn't something that can at least make my new symptoms manageable, even if they are not curable.

 Fortunately, this tenacity has thus far allowed me to obtain a diagnosis and treatment plan to manage the identified condition.
 However, this wouldn't be the case without the essential partnership with medical providers who are also unwilling to give up on me if I am unwilling to give up on myself.